Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 #### Overview

-* Managed service to collect, process, and analyze real-time streaming data at any scale
+* Managed service to **collect, process, and analyze real-time streaming data at any scale**
+* Ingest real-time data such as: Application logs, Metrics, Website clickstreams, IoT telemetry data…
 * `Kinesis Data Streams`: capture, process, and store data streams
 * `Kinesis Data Firehose`: load data streams into AWS data stores
 * `Kinesis Data Analytics`: analyze data streams with SQL or Apache Flink
 * `Kinesis Video Streams`: capture, process, and store video streams

-#### Kinesis Data Streams
+#### Kinesis Data Streams - Overview

-* Retention between 1 day to 365 days
+* **Retention between 1 day to 365 days**
 * Ability to reprocess (replay) data
 * Once data is inserted in Kinesis, it can’t be deleted (immutability)
 * Data that shares the same partition goes to the same shard (ordering)